michellekappl/Preprocessing_Pipeline_JuML/docs/src/index.md

 ## Features
 - **Text preprocessing:** prepare textual data for machine learning tasks.
 Preprocessing steps include:
+  - applied *before* Tokenization:
+    - expansion of contractions
+    - masking of numbers
     - noise removal (punctuation, special characters, phone numbers, e-mail addresses, ...)
     - text standardization (handle encoding & lowercasing)
-  - contraction expansion
-  - number masking
+  - applied *after* Tokenization:
-  - stop word removal
+    - stopword removal
+    - stemming
 - **Tokenization:** Split text into words or characters.
-- **Vectorization:** Transform text into machine-learning-compatible vector representations (currently only one-hot encoding supported)
+- **Vectorization:** Transform text into machine-learning-compatible vector representations

 ## API Structure
 The package provides a set of pipeline stages that can be chained together to preprocess text data.
 The pipeline stages are implemented as functions that take a `NlpPipe` or `TokenizedNlpPipe` struct as input and return a modified object of the same type.
 This makes it easy to build custom preprocessing pipelines by piping together the desired stages.